Explainer · Smart Agriculture & Food Security

 Adaptation & Resilience

 Agriculture now operates under recurring climatic stress: heat, irregular rainfall, flooding, pest shifts, soil degradation, and changing water availability.
-Resilience is whether a system can absorb shocks, adapt to variability, and recover.
+Resilience is whether a system can absorb shocks, adapt, and recover.
+Indicators: drought recovery time, soil moisture stability, crop survival under heat stress.

 3